arecai/DAT_course_final_assessment/README.md

 ## 4. METHODS
 1. Data exploration: How do variables change over time?
 1. Data exploration: how did the average of each variables change between 2014 and 2015?
-1. Data exploration: How do the variables correlate between each other?
 1. Linear regression model: Iteration process to imporve the model by studying multicolinearity and interactions.
 The model has been validate using train and testing subset.